 A: Yes, applicants with terminal degrees in their field may apply as long as they are preparing for a career in university teaching and research.

 Q: I'm an assistant professor.
 Can I still apply?

 A: The fellowship is designed to give new scholars an opportunity to become more competitive candidates for tenure-track faculty appointments.
 It is not a fellowship program for individuals already on the tenure-track to take time out for research with the intention of staying at their current institution.
-Candidates with tenure-track appointments are not favored in the selection process, unless there is a clear explanation of how an award to the candidate would further the goals of the program.
+Candidates with tenure-track appointments are not eligible.

 Q: I received my PhD over 5 years ago.
 Am I still eligible to apply for this fellowship?

 A: Yes.
 You are still eligible to apply if you are preparing for a career in university teaching and research.
 Do address your particular career path in your application.

 Q: I will finish my doctorate after July 1, next year.
 Am I still eligible to apply this fall?